MChaus/SDF-deep-learning/README.md

 ```

 ## TODO
-Unfortunately right now I didn't prepare any interesting experiments.
-I have this working code, but training and model comparisons are yet to be done.
+Right now I have tested light neural networks.
+More sophisticated models and tests are yet to be created.

 ## Interesting papers I found: